karllhughes/learn/_posts/2020-06-28-three-questions.markdown

 *   **Comparisons** - Comparisons help readers decide between competing options.
 A good comparison post will offer an objective conclusion for which option is best under which circumstance.
 *   **Opinion Pieces** - Personal experiences and observations help establish you as a thought leader.
 These pieces are valuable when done well, but require a bit of name recognition to pull them off.

 Think you're ready to start a technical blog?
 Have some clear targets and an audience defined?
 Next, you have to [pick a blogging platform](/posts/blogging-platforms).
-If you get stuck, [find me on Twitter](https://twitter.com/karllhughes).
+If you get stuck, [email me sometime](mailto:karl@draft.dev).
 I'd love to help.